infocusp/review_analyzer/README.md

 ---

 ### step 2.
 Organize the Files
-After downloading the desired category-wise dataset as per step 1, you will get two files for the selected category (For eg: Fashion):
+After downloading the desired category-wise dataset as per step 1, you will get two files(zip) for the selected category (For eg: Fashion):

 - A **review file** (e.g., `Fashion.jsonl`)
 - A **metadata file** (e.g., `meta_Fashion.jsonl`)

-Place both files in the following directory structure:
+Extract and place both files in the following directory structure:
 ```
 data/
 └── amazon_reviews/